shafreeck/slides/src/slides/example.md

 * Press `p` to enter present mode
 * Drag the normal mode slide to the screen where you want to show

+???
+Yeah! this is present mode, your notes comes here.

 ---
 class:pink-text,text-darken-2